 Thus, the summative assessment for this module consists of:

-To be submitted by end of May
+To be submitted in May.

 Formative assessment and feedback